 Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 Every year, millions of couples take on the challenge of starting a business together.
 For some, it is the best decision they ever made.
 Not only do they get to spend more time together, they get to pursue their passion side-by-side with their best friend.
-But for others, it becomes a constant source of contention, where the stress and struggle eventually become so inflated that the business and sadly, the relationship, implode.
+Unfortunately, not every couple has this experience.
+Working together can be stressful, and that stress can translate into trouble for the relationship or for the business – or both.
+It’s challenging to balance these competing demands even under the best of circumstances.

 So what is the difference between the couples that make it and the couples that break up?
 Why do some succeed while others do not?